eclipse-langium/langium-website/hugo/content/guides/customizing_cli.md

 /**
  * Parse and validate a program written in our language.
  * Verifies that no lexer or parser errors occur.
- * Also verifies that no 'Error' diagnostics are generated (such as for failed validation) *
+ * Implicitly also checks for validation errors while extracting the document *
  * @param fileName Program to validate
  */